droidthings/IntrusionDetection/Documentation/Node-RED.md

 ```
 ![nr-cli]

-Open the link  _http://127.0.0.1:1880/_ since that's the default port link for Node-RED portal.
+Open the link  _http://127.0.0.1:1880/_ the default port link for Node-RED portal.

 ![nr-1]

-On the left side we have menu kind of structure which is called Node palletes.
-We can drag and configure them according to the requirement.
+On the left side we have menu which is called Node palletes.
+We can drag components (nodes) and configure them according to the requirement.

 ## The current architecture flow
 ![nr-6]